vincent-tvincent/cs271_muti_agent_ML_v1/README.md

    ![swarm animation](successful_models_and_replay/21_11_2025_335_out_1nb/swarm_simulation_normal.gif)
 2. the action set generation is still wrong, although the neural network can fix itself, but to make it correct is still reasonable since it can eliminate bias on action selection
-3. experimenting if it's good for add a panely relative to it's neighbor (the last one is shaking)
+3. experimenting if it's good for add a panely relative to it's neighbor (the last one is shaking at the end, but blocking occured less)

 # TODO